pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Interpretação de textos, Cognatos.md

 D Joe Biden's political party supporters were anxious about their performance in Arizona.
 E President Trump appears to have over half of the Latino voters nationwide.

-Item.
 01. According to the text,

-Item.
 01. De acordo com o texto,

 A Joe Biden's support doesn't depend on the states where Latinos were interviewed. - O apoio a Joe Biden não depende dos estados onde os latinos foram entrevistados.